 But there are some, perhaps only a few, away fighters who reject the pre-written narrative.
 The label journeyman – however honourable for some – does not match their skill and ambition.
 They enter the ring as underdog, refuse to accept their role as secondary character in the unfolding drama, and come to fight.
 Most importantly, they come to win.
 Every punch thrown in their direction is countered with full-hearted commitment.
 These fighters are dangerous, not only to their favoured opponents, but to the promoters and institutions that back them.

 Enter Kamil Sokolowski.
-A Polish heavyweight based in Devon, England who has a record of nine wins, 15 losses and two draws.
+A Polish heavyweight based in Devon, England who has a record of six wins, 15 losses and two draws.
 Unremarkable, at best.
 But Sokolowski’s record has been scripted: the losses disguise his competitiveness; and on several occasions have been given when he clearly deserved victory.
 A cruel, frustrating reality for the Pole, who is as good as many top British heavyweights, but is time and time again on the receiving end of poor decisions.

 I caught up with Sokolowski to discuss his life in the sport, reflecting on his enduring frustrations and resilience: